remix-run/remix/docs/file-conventions/routes.md

 - Easy to identify shared modules, so tread lightly when changing them
 - Easy to organize and refactor the modules for a specific route without creating "file organization fatigue" and cluttering up other parts of the app

-## More Flexibility

-While we like this file convention, we recognize that at a certain scale many organizations won't like it.
-You can always define your routes programmatically in [`vite.config.ts`][routes_config].

-There's also the [`remix-flat-routes`][flat_routes] third-party package with configurable options beyond the defaults in Remix.

 [loader]: ../route/loader
 [action]: ../route/action
 [outlet_component]: ../components/outlet